gofiber/fiber/middleware/session/README.md

 // This panic will be catch by the middleware app.Get("/", func(c *fiber.Ctx) error {
-	// get session from storage
+	// Get session from storage
 	sess, err := store.Get(c)
 	if err != nil {
 		panic(err)